 http://www.dharmaseed.org/talks has audio files from the Dharma Seed library.
 Since the early 1980’s, Dharma Seed has collected and distributed dharma talks by teachers transmitting the Vipassana or Insight practices of Theravada Buddhism.
 Formerly, the recordings were available only on tapes and CDs but are now freely available for download or streaming as digital audio files (in MP3 format).
 Talks are from as early as 1974 and new recordings are being added continuously from contemporary dharma teachers, both those well-known and those still known only to those who have attended their retreats.
 Many talks given at the Insight Meditation Society in Barre, MA are in the Dharma Seed library.
 A podcast is available.

-http://www.seattleinsight.org is the home page for Seattle Insight Meditation Society (SIMS), where Rodney Smith is the primary teacher.
+http://www.seattleinsight.org is the home page for Seattle Insight Meditation Society (SIMS).
 Talks are organized by teacher and topic.
 Recent talks are in mp3 files; older talks are in wma files.
-Click on Talks at the top of the page to see talks by Rodney Smith and by other teachers.
-The SIMS web site was re-organized in August 2009 and a podcast is now available.
+Click here for talks by various teachers.

 http://www.imcw.org/audio/audioarchives.html has a large number of talks from the Insight Meditation Community of Washington D.C., where Tara Brach is the primary teacher.
 A podcast is available.

 http://www.dharma.org/ims/mr_audio.html includes a few talks from Insight Meditation Society teachers (many more talks are on the dharmaseed web site).